Updated on 2025-11-17 GMT+08:00

 If the device OS does not support the nslookup command, manually install it first.
 For example, if you are using a CentOS device, run the yum install bind-utils command first.

-If the following information is displayed and the IP address of Address is the load balancer IP of the target cluster, the scheduling policy takes effect.
+If the following information is displayed and Address is the IP address of the load balancer for the target cluster, the scheduling policy takes effect.